Andrea Lowell

-Andrea Lowell (born January 17, 1983) is an American actress and model most recognizable from her Playboy magazine nude pictorials and on air work for a variety of Playboy TV programs.
+Andrea Lowell is an American actress and model.

 Career

 Lowell was the co-host of The Playboy Morning Show on Playboy Radio.

-In 2006, Andrea appeared on VH1's The Surreal Life and then came back the following season as a cast member of The Surreal Life: Fame Games.

 On November 20, 2015, at World Series of Fighting 25 Lowell was a guest ring card girl.

 Personal life

 Lowell attended the University of California, Irvine, where she pursued her Biology degree.

-On December 29, 2009, Lowell married longtime boyfriend James Kim, who is of Korean descent, in Las Vegas.
+On December 29, 2009, Lowell married longtime boyfriend James Kim, who is of Korean descent, in a Buddhist tradition in Las Vegas.